codecraftingtools/codecraftingtools.github.io/src/software.rst

 Development Tools
 =================

-The following diagram illustrates how our :ref:`code crafting tools <code crafting tools>` work together with :ref:`external open-source software <foundation>` to form a software stack for application development.
+The following diagram illustrates how our `code crafting tools
+<software>` work together with `external open-source software
+<foundation>` to form a software stack for application development.

 .. figure:: images/simplified_devel_sw_stack.*